stuartwesterman/vial-gui/README.md

 #### Development

-Python 3.6 is recommended (3.6 is the latest version that is officially supported by `fbs`).
+Python 3.8+ is required (tested with Python 3.13).
+This version uses PyQt6 and modern PyInstaller instead of the deprecated fbs.

 Install dependencies: